Blackberry Scones

 Instructions

-- In a large bowl, whisk together flour, baking powder, salt, cinnamon and sweetener/sugar.
-Set aside.
+- In a large mixing bowl, whisk together the gluten-free flour blend, granulated sugar, baking powder, ground cinnamon and salt.

-- Allow to cool for at least 10 minutes before serving.
+- Remove the scones from the oven and allow them to cool for at least 10 minutes before serving.

 I was lucky enough to eat these Blackberry scones that Megan shared with me.
 They are super delicious…and great to know they are healthy.
 And the study abroad story to go with them is truly memorable!